2ndQuadrant/pglogical/README.md

 ## Conflicts

-In case the node is subscribed to multiple providers, conflicts between the incomming changes can arise.
+In case the node is subscribed to multiple providers, or when local writes happen on a subscriber, conflicts can arise for the incoming changes can arise.
 These are automatically detected and can be acted on depending on the configuration.

 The configuration of the conflicts resolver is done via the `pglogical.conflict_resolution` setting.
 The supported values for the